You won’t be able to stop eating these amazing carrot cake muffins with cream cheese filling – and the crispy sugar on top is an absolute must!

 Finally we settled on these carrot cake muffins with cream cheese filling.
 Something about carrot cake just reminds us of Easter — maybe it’s because the Easter bunny loves to eat those carrots!

-These carrot cake muffins would be a perfect breakfast before you head off to church, or they’d be great on the lunch table.
+These carrot cake muffins are a perfect breakfast before you head off to church, and they’re great for brunch.
 Or with your afternoon cup of coffee.

 And of course, the best thing about carrot cake is the cream cheese FROSTING!
 We put “frosting” in the middle of the muffin instead of on top for a hidden surprise.
 Kind of like the little plastic Easter eggs with a hidden treat, the cream cheese filling is a creamy sweet treat hidden in the center of your muffin.
 Perfect!

 Is your mouth watering yet?
 Mine sure is!
 I’ll give you a few tips here before we get started.